-General Location Map Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes Bridge across Bings Creek at the end of Cassino Road 4 -10 One of several smaller crossings required to improve access, and minimize damage to natural areas.
-Design and construct a new bridge This project is suitable as local community project, service club, recreation organization, etc. Booklet notes: Cassino Rd onto railroad grade to Fletcher Challenge waterline.
+Map Sheet Photo of Location Comments Recommendations Project Leaders Meeting comments and workbook notes Bridge across Bings Creek at the end of Cassino Road 4 One of several smaller crossings required to improve access, and minimize damage to natural areas.
+6 This project is suitable as local community project, service club, recreation organization, etc. Booklet notes: Cassino Rd onto railroad grade to Fletcher Challenge waterline.
 CP railway between Cassino rd and Holiday lane needs foot bridge across Holmes creek.
 Overgrown dirt rd.
 Branches off rail corridor north to Cassino Rd.
 The bridge that crosses Bings Creek are this point has been damaged.
 Cassino Rd. is quite, paved rd new subdivision.
 It joins up nicely with the pipeline trail.
 Coronation Street through Duncan 4 This corridor will become an important cycling link within the City of Duncan.
 Prepare a functional design of this corridor to recommend improvements to improve cycling safety and enjoyment.
-Improve bikelane and keep lane clean of gravel and debris.
-City of Duncan would lead this project likely in conjunction with other downtown improvements Workshop Notes: Many Duncan streets had large amounts of gravel near curbs this past spring.
+Improve bikelane and keep lane clean of gravel and debris. , , , , , Workshop Notes: Many Duncan streets had large amounts of gravel near curbs this past spring.
 Lakes Rd. form Herd to McAdam Park 4 & 2 Lakes Road will provide a good cycling collector for commuting cyclists in the area.
 As roadside improvements are undertaken shoulder bikeways should be developed.
-In the short term this route can be improved through roadside signage marking the route, and the provision of maintenance to remove roadside debris, etc. In the longer term cyclists should be accommodated through the development of shoulder bikeways.
-1 2 2 Booklet notes: Moderate to heavy traffic, major commuting route.
+In the short term this route can be improved through roadside signage marking the route, and the provision of maintenance to remove roadside debris, etc. In the longer term cyclists should be accommodated through the development of shoulder bikeways. with regular road improvement program.
+Booklet notes: Moderate to heavy traffic, major commuting route.
 Moderate speed, varying pavement conditions, may have paved shoulder.
 Workshop notes: Where there are adequate shoulders for cyclists (I.e. Lakes Rd) it would be nice if shoulders were cleaned when the streets are.
 Traffic calming on Lakes Rd good cycling here.
 Shoulder on Lakes Rd need widening at bridge at bottom of hill at Beverly.
 Bridge over Quamichan Creek to connect Quamichan Park Road and Indian Road 4 This is an important improvement for local access.
 Review existing conditions and develop improved crossing and pathway connectors.
 DNC and local recreation and/or conservation groups.
-Maple Bay Road from Tzouhalem to Herd 4 & 3 Roadwork currently in progress to provide better access.
-Keep bikelane clean of gravel and debris.
-Provide signs marking as a bikeroute.
-Roadwork improvements led by DNC.
-Funding support through CNP.
+Maple Bay Road from Tzouhalem to Herd 4 & 3 Roadwork currently in progress to provide better access. , Funding support through CNP.
 Booklet notes: M ajor commuting route.
 Moderate speed, varying pavement conditions, may have paved shoulder.